UoB-COMSM0110/2024-group-10/README.md

 Creating several use case specifications allowed the group to break down the game into its different components, enabling us to explore key detaisl of the game.
 The key use case specifications for our game include: level design, optimisation, unique features and user interface.
 Each specification focused on specific elements of the game and helped us refine each part.
 For example, in the level design we decided on 2 main levels that the player can choose from - endless mode and speed mode.
 Furthermore, it allowed us to think about how each element of the game will integrate with each other.
 For example, a unique feature is enemy-spawning aliens, which needed to be adapted to fit each game mode.
 This process gave us a high level understanding of the game, which will aid us when planning the game.

+### Early Design Stages and Ideation Process
+At the early stage of our game concept development, our team conducted thorough research and preliminary surveys to identify the target audience and their specific needs.
+These included a demand for games that are easy to learn, a fast-paced and an addictive game.
+To ensure our game design was appealing, we organised multiple brainstorming sessions.
+These meetings not only facilitated the exchange of creative ideas but also allowed us to draw from successful elements of similar games on the market.

+**create a mindmap for the brainstorming**

+During this process, we emphasised the need for a user-friendly interface paired with a comprehensive and easy-to-understand game guide, enabling new players to quickly grasp and enjoy the game.
+We also decided to offer a variety of game modes and levels, such as the option to play in solo or duo modes, which enhances the game's social interactions and broadens its audience appeal.
+In terms of level design, players can choose between easy or difficult modes based on their gaming skills, ensuring the game remains engaging over time and continues to attract players.
+We placed particular importance on innovative game mechanics, such as a dynamic enemy generation system.
+This ensures each game session remains fresh and challenging.
+By addressing these needs, our goal is to create an enjoyable gaming experience that meets player expectations.

+### Decision-Making Process

+Our team made decisions through open discussions and voting until a general consensus was made among team members.
+Initially, when choosing the theme and style of the game, each member presented different views based on their interests—for example, some preferred casual game styles, while others favoured combat-oriented games.
+Through group discussions, we assessed the potential advantages and risks of each option and ultimately selected the theme that best matched our collective interests.
+This led to the development of our current aircraft battle game.
+During the game feature brainstorming stage, we also went through a decision-making discussion where each member listed potential game features they wanted to implement.
+Considering creativity and technical feasibility, we decided to focus on the dynamic enemy generation as our main features.

 ## 3. Design

 ### System architecture